2 Days in Lima [Peru] Itinerary: Iconic Sites & Fantastic Flavours

 This site was first discovered in 1905, then again in 1948, but in 1994 the site was carbon dated to be 4,000 to 5,000 years old.

-Interestingly, at the time of our visit, only two human remains had been found at the site!
-Out of an estimated 3,000 inhabitants—and up to 20,000 including nearby communities—it would be hard to believe that only two remains exist.
+At the time of our visit, only two human remains had been found at the site!
+Out of an estimated 3,000 inhabitants, and up to 20,000 including nearby communities, it would be hard to believe that only two remains exist.
 Maybe they are well-hidden and still to be found?

-You’ll notice beautiful Andean spirals throughout the site, and I couldn’t resist bringing home a lovely handmade necklace with a spiral carved into a mother-of-pearl center.
+You’ll notice beautiful Andean spirals throughout the site, and I couldn’t resist bringing home a lovely handmade necklace with a spiral carved into a mother-of-pearl centre.

 The “Andean Spiral” is apparently a symbol of equilibrium for Peruvians, representing the never-ending cycle of life and a path to the Creator.